Freeports

 Read a full explanation of the Freeport SDLT reliefs and how they work.

-Enhanced Structures and Buildings Allowance (SBA)
+Enhanced Capital Allowances (ECA) and Structures and Buildings Allowance (SBA)

 Employment tax incentives and NICs rate relief